What are private activities, and what can they be used for?

-Private consultations are not publicly searchable and do not feature in the forthcoming, open and closed lists of consultations on the Consultation Hub homepage.
-They are given an obfuscated URL which you will need to share with your intended audience.
+Private activities are not publicly searchable and do not feature in the forthcoming, open and closed lists of activities on the Citizen Space site homepage.
+They are given an 'obfuscated' URL which you will need to share with your intended audience in order for them to be able to find and access the activity.

 - employee satisfaction or other internal surveys